 The truth of the matter is that paruresis IS more common in men.
 However it is not as uncommon in women as you may first think.
 Often the symptoms are more intense in women too.
 So, paruresis in women is not uncommon.

 Causes Of Shy Bladder In Women And Men

 As we’ve discussed in previous features, being a form of anxiety, there’s nothing physically wrong with the bodily functions.
 The problem lies in the mind.

 At some time in your life an event or events have happened to trigger the condition off.
 It may not manifest itself immediately but, instead, gradually evolves into a serious problem.
 These initial triggers are often traced back you teasing, bullying, peer pressure to “perform” and such like.

 Every specific case is slightly different to the next of course but these initial trigger events are usually the same in nature for both men and women.
 There’s no difference in the causes between the sexes.

 Shy Bladder – The Challenges For Men

 For men there’s different levels of the condition.
-For some it only has an effect in busy restrooms which are compact and with little choice of where to stand and with a very strong possibility of someone standing immediately to both sides.
+In some it only has an effect in busy restrooms which are compact and with little choice of where to stand and with a very strong possibility of someone standing immediately to both sides.
 For others it may cause a real problem even in the quiet, familiar restrooms which provide a high degree of privacy and little chance of anyone else being around.